NREL/HPC/languages/python/openai_rllib/README.md

 Below are the basic steps for creating a dedicated Anaconda environment that you will use for all your experiments.
 Note that this environment will contain only some basic packages, but you can always augment it by installing further packages (please see at the bottom of this README file).
 See below for further details.

-If you have any questions, you can email us in the following addresses:
+If you have any questions, you can email us in the following address:
-* Kevin Sayers: Kevin.Sayers@nrel.gov
 * Erotokritos Skordilis: Erotokritos.Skordilis@nrel.gov

 ## 1<sup>st</sup> step: Logging in on Eagle